Springfield Interchange: Phases 6 and 7

 Upon completion, The Washington Post noted: "The project began in 1994 with a budget of $241 million.
-By 2002, it had nearly tripled, to $676 million, and a federal audit found that VDOT had underestimated costs and mismanaged funds.
+By 2002, it had nearly tripled, to $676 million, and a federal audit found that the Virginia Department of Transportation had underestimated costs and mismanaged funds.
 As recently as [2005], the project was months behind schedule, and managers predicted that it would not be completed on time.
-But VDOT officials pressured the primary contractor, including issuing a formal default letter, and work was put back on schedule without adding costs."
+But the Virginia Department of Transportation officials pressured the primary contractor, including issuing a formal default letter, and work was put back on schedule without adding costs."

 The project was completed on time in July 2007.
 The new interchange has 50 ramps and bridges, is 24 lanes at its widest point, and has a capacity of 500,000 vehicles per day.

 Phase 8

 Phase 8 involved the construction of ramps connecting Shirley Highway's reversible center carriageway (HOV lanes) to the Capital Beltway.
 It was originally planned to be part of the Springfield Interchange Project but, due to cost overruns, was moved to the future Capital Beltway widening project, which was to include HOV lanes on the Capital Beltway.
 Phase 8 was subsequently deferred when the Beltway widening was delayed.
 Phase 8 was eventually constructed as part of the I-495 Express Lanes (high-occupancy/toll lanes) project and the Phase 8 ramps opened to traffic on November 17, 2012.